Maumasi/URL_Shortener/README.md

 </br>

 ### Run in **DEBUG** mode
-To run this API in debug mode follow enter the commands below in the terminal:
+To run this API in debug mode enter the commands below in the terminal:

 ```bash